cderoove/damp.ekeko.aspectj/README.md

 ## Documentation

+Our [SCAM13](http://www.ieee-scam.org/2013/) paper titled [Aspectual Source Code Analysis with GASR](http://soft.vub.ac.be/Publications/2013/vub-soft-tr-13-06.pdf) introduces GASR.
+The paper's experimental data  can be found in a [markdown-formatted file](https://github.com/cderoove/damp.ekeko.aspectj/blob/master/experimental-results.md).

-See our [wiki](https://github.com/cderoove/damp.ekeko.aspectj/wiki) for some [example program queries](https://github.com/cderoove/damp.ekeko.aspectj/wiki/Example-Queries).
+See the GASR [wiki](https://github.com/cderoove/damp.ekeko.aspectj/wiki) for some [example program queries](https://github.com/cderoove/damp.ekeko.aspectj/wiki/Example-Queries).

 See the [API documentation](http://cderoove.github.com/damp.ekeko.aspectj/) for an overview of the predicates than can be used within a program query.

 Slideshare hosts an [earlier presentation on GASR](http://www.slideshare.net/oniroi/detecting-aspectspecific-code-smells-using-ekeko-for-aspectj).

 ## Installation